stereobooster/react-ideal-image/README.md

 > `function(icon: string, state: object)` | optional, default message is provided based on the icon and state object.

-This function decided what message to show based on the icon (returned from getIcon prop) and the current state of the component.
+This function decides what message to show based on the icon (returned from getIcon prop) and the current state of the component.

 ### getUrl

 > `function({})` | optional, no useful default

-This function is called as soon as the component enters the viewport and is provided with an element from `props.srcSet`.
+This function is called as soon as the component enters the viewport and is used to generate urls based on width and format if `props.srcSet` doesn't provide src field.

 ### height

 > `number` | required

-This provides the Height of the image in px.
+The Height of the image in px.

 ### icons